 IFRS 17 options Adopted approach Insurance finance income and expenses IFRS 17 provides an accounting policy choice to recognise the impact of changes in discount rates and other financial variables in profit or loss or in OCI.
-The accounting policy choice (the PL or OCI option) is applied on a portfolio basis. expenses for the period in profit Disaggregation of risk adjustment An insurer is not required to include the entire change in the risk adjustment for non-financial risk in the insurance service result.
-Instead, it can choose to split the amount between the insurance service result and insurance finance income or expenses. in insurance service result
+The accounting policy choice (the PL or OCI option) is applied on a portfolio basis. insurance finance income or expenses for the period in profit Disaggregation of risk adjustment An insurer is not required to include the entire change in the risk adjustment for non-financial risk in the insurance service result.
+Instead, it can choose to split the amount between the insurance service result and insurance finance income or expenses. financial risk between a financial and non-financial portion which will be presented in insurance finance income or expenses and in insurance service result